Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Experiments

 \textbf{Training pipeline.} During training in simulation, we place the agent randomly on the track at the beginning of an episode.
 Each training episode has a maximum length of $2\,000$ timesteps, resulting in 20 seconds of real-time experience.
 Agents learn to directly maximize the progress covered in a small, predefined time interval.
 Observations and actions are normalized.
 To account for latency experienced during testing and to increase the effectiveness of actions, we repeat each action multiple times.
 We regularly evaluate the agent by placing it on a fixed starting position for each track and let it run for at most $4\,000$ timesteps (i.e., 40 seconds) and average the maximum progress reached over five consecutive trials.
 Dreamer is trained for 2 million timesteps.
 The model-free baselines are trained for 8 million timesteps.

-\textbf{Hardware setup.} The hardware platform for the race car is based on the F1TENTH race series \cite{o2020tunercar}.
+\textbf{Hardware setup.} The hardware platform is the F1TENTH race series \cite{o2020tunercar}.
 It consists of an off-the-shelf model race car chassis, with a Traxxas Velineon 3351R brushless DC electric motor, which is driven by a VESC 6 MkIV electronic speed controller (ESC).
-Computation and control tasks are performed on an NVIDIA Jetson TX2.
-The environment is sensed by a Hokuyo UST-10LX LiDAR sensor.
-It is running Ubuntu 18.04 as the base operating system.
-Robot Operating System (ROS) \cite{ros} is used to provide an infrastructure for sending and receiving messages and for the hardware abstraction.
-Our dreamer agent is running inside a Docker container.
+The laser range measurements are produced by a Hokuyo UST-10LX LiDAR sensor.
+On-board computation and control tasks are performed on an NVIDIA Jetson TX2.
+The on-board system runs Ubuntu 18.04 as the base operating system and hosts the core services for the Robot Operating System (ROS) stack~\cite{ros}.
+To run Dreamer agents on our hardware, we use Docker.
 A ROS interface node is used to translate observation and action messages.
-The motor force commands are processed by integration in order to get the desired speed values.
-For the steering commands, we added an adaptive low pass filter in order to protect the servo from high frequent steering operations.
+The motor force commands are processed by integration to get the desired speed values.
+We added an adaptive low pass filter for the steering commands to protect the servo from high frequent steering operations.

-\textbf{Track difficulty.} In order to compare the difficulty of the tracks, we classified them according to several characteristics (as also discussed in \cite{BRAGHIN20081503} and \cite{Lamiraux2001Smoothmotionplanning}).
+\textbf{Track difficulty.} To compare the difficulty of the tracks, we classified them according to several characteristics (as also discussed in \cite{BRAGHIN20081503} and \cite{Lamiraux2001Smoothmotionplanning}).
 In particular, we measure the minimal track width, the track length (shortest path), and its minimum curve radius.
 For curves, we measure the radius of the largest circle that tangentially touches the outside of the curve and also touches the inside of the curve.
-In Table~\ref{track-characteristics-table} we summarize the characteristics of the the tracks.
+In Table~\ref{track-characteristics-table} we summarize the characteristics of the tracks.